-Madeleine MacIvor – Chair
+Madeleine MacIvor – Member At Large

 Madeleine has a background in education.
 She graduated from the Native Indian Teacher Education Program (BEd, Elementary) Ts’kel Graduate Studies (MA, Science Education).
 In 2011 she received a Doctorate of Letters, honoris causa from the University of the Fraser Valley for her work in Aboriginal education.
 In 2012 she completed a Doctor of Education.
 The topic of her dissertation is “Aboriginal Post-Secondary Education Policy Development in British Columbia, 1986-2011.”
 Between 1989 and 2011, Madeleine worked with Aboriginal students at First Nations House of Learning, UBC.